-What little girl of the 80s didn’t have at least one pony friend peeking out from the toy box?
+What little girl of the 80s didn’t have at least one pony friend peeking out from the toy box or dream of owning a whole herd?
 MLP, friends, was the stuff of my 6 year old dreams and I spent the amount of time other girls spent figuring out their Barbie‘s wardrobe on combing pony tails and coveting every other little girls’ pony collection.
 Looking back I realise I had a lot of those bitty horses but as a kid there were never enough!

-Generation 1 ponies come in several variations: Earth Ponies, Unicorns, Pegasus, Baby Ponies, Sea Ponies, Flutter Ponies, Rainbow Ponies, Big Brother Ponies and variations of each.
+Generation 1 ponies come in several variations: Earth Ponies, Unicorns, Pegasus, Baby Ponies, Sea Ponies, Flutter Ponies, Rainbow Ponies, Big Brother Ponies, Flutter and Windy Wing ponies, Baby Brother Ponies, Family Ponies, Teeny Tiny Ponies, and variations of each.
 International G1 ponies have toys produced and issued specifically for those countries as well as multiple variants of the US ponies.
 There were also special editions, mail order only offers, playsets, My Little Kitty/ Puppy/ Bunny families, and myriads of merchandise from roller skates to cooking sets.
-My Little Pony and Friends ruled the airwaves of Saturday morning television and 3 movies were produced.
+My Little Pony and Friends and the later My Little Pony Tales ruled the airwaves of Saturday morning television and 3 movies were produced.

 The My Little Pony pages here on yello80s are for entertainment only, are concentrated only on the Generation 1 toys / TV show and are not meant to be an exhaustive list or a price guide.
-I ran across several excellent sites and books for the serious collector so please see links below and check them out- you’ll definitely learn something new!
+To access the MLP pages on Yello80s see below:

 Information sources: The World of My Little Pony an unathorized guide for collectors – Debra L. Birge 2nd ed., My Little Pony Trading Post, Etherella.com, Strawberry Reef, Dream Valley, MyLittleWiki, My Little Pony Collection, Where the Rainbow Ends, Inventors.about.com, Wikipedia, The My Little Pony G1 Collector’s Inventory – Summer Hayes, My Little Pony Around the World – Debra L. Birge